Mucaktr/challenge-aware-webbridge/README.md

 ### Overview

-Challenge Aware WebBridge is a publishable Codex wrapper repository for a Codex skill built around Kimi WebBridge sessions.
+Challenge Aware WebBridge is a publishable wrapper repository for a skill built around Kimi WebBridge sessions.
 It helps an agent detect browser verification interstitials, pause cleanly for user handoff, preserve session state, and resume the original task once the challenge page clears.

 This repository is intentionally designed for safe, human-in-the-loop browsing workflows.
 It is not an anti-bot bypass package.